odfjs/odfjs/readme.md

 # ods-xlsx

-Small lib to parse/understand .ods and .xsls files in the browser
+Small lib to parse/understand .ods and .xsls files in the browser and node.js

 ## Usage